SandraCoburn/backendtesting/README.md

 # backendtesting
 # workflow

-- create a reoisutiry and clone it
+- create a repositroy and clone it
 - add .gitignore
 - add package.json
 - update test script to use jest